A Review of the Luckies of London Scratch Map

 What I like less of the Luckies of London Scratch Map Deluxe

-- Some of the small countries and islands are not visible; there are numbers assigned to some of them and displayed on a reference list.
-If you try to locate small islands in vast archipelagos, it will be difficult.
-While scratching the island of Madeira, it disappeared, and it was hard to find the island of Bali too.
+- Some of the small countries and islands are not visible; numbers are assigned to some of them and displayed on a reference list.
+If you try to locate small islands in vast archipelagos, it won’t be easy.
+While scratching Madeira’s island, it disappeared, and it was hard to find Bali’s island too.

 - Only a few US cities are outlined in silver, and you could read the names underneath the gold foil.
 It would be good to have more city names drafted on the gold foil, maybe in another colour.